bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfCommonInterfaces_1DWcqAjZr43OGGCJpgy1j6/Documentation.md

-Indicates the types of common interfaces and their number in the device.
+Indicates the number of common interfaces on the device.